Dyspareunia and vaginismus

 - Pelvic pathology such as masses, chronically infected tubes, endometriosis, adhesions - refer via eRS

 - Removal of sensitive scar tissue bridge can be highly effective when there is pain following episiotomy.
-Please note- episiotomy/perineal tear scar revision greater than 12 months following delivery is not routinely commissioned and requires prior approval according to the Female Genitalia Surgery Policy.
-If within 12 months of delivery patients can be referred back to Obstetrics at the hospital where they delivered via direct referral - not available via eRS.
+Please note- episiotomy/perineal tear scar revision greater than 12 months following delivery is not routinely commissioned and requires individual funding.
+See the Female Genetalia Surgery section for details.

 - Fenton's operation (to enlarge a tight introitus) may help.

 - Ventrosuspension to 'correct' a retroverted uterus in an anteverted position is occasionally proposed but it is not known if it is effective as there are no randomised controlled trials of this procedure.